Force IT Solutions Ltd company logo

 February 2023

-Video cross-examination and re-examination of vulnerable witnesses and victims of sexual offences and modern slavery is now available throughout England and Wales at all Crown Courts.
+Video-recorded cross-examination and re-examination of vulnerable witnesses and victims of sexual offences and modern slavery is now available throughout England and Wales at all Crown Courts.

 A new version of Code H of the PACE Codes of Practice has been issued which applies from 10 February 2023, mainly to take account of changes brought about by the insertion of section 43B (offenders recalled on licence) into the Terrorism Act 2000.